felixboettger/learning-analytics-live/readme.txt

-This is a prototypical implementation of a Multimodal Learning Analytics Live Data Collection Tool implemented as part of my Bachelor-Thesis.
+This is a prototypical implementation of a Learning Analytics Live Data Collection Tool implemented as part of my Bachelor-Thesis.

 --- INSTALLATION ---